The prescriber can also issue a prescription in English if there is a need to buy medicines abroad elsewhere than in Estonia, Croatia or Portugal.

 Using electronic prescriptions abroad

 With an electronic prescription, you can buy prescribed medicines also in European pharmacies that are set up to dispense medications on a foreign electronic prescription.
-At this time, medicines can be bought from Estonian and Croatian pharmacies.
+At this time, medicines can be bought from Estonian, Croatian and Portuguese pharmacies.

 Medicines do not include, e.g. base creams, clinical nutritional preparations, care supplies, dietary supplements, or dressings.